elliotlozano/loan_qualifier/README.md

 # Loan Qualifier Application

 This is a python command-line interface application that allows users to see qualifying loans from lenders quickly and easily.
 The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asks the user a number of questions to evaluate their loan eligibility, and then returns to them a list of qualifying loans.
+The program then asks the user if they would like to save the data as a csv file.

 ---